Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Show number of forum-posts for every user in administration area
 * Fixed: Misleading strings
 * Fixed: Allow line-breaks in biographical info of profile
 * Fixed: SQL syntax error when opening a non-existent topic